openstack-archive/networking-cisco/doc/source/install/ml2-ucsm.rst

        [ml2_cisco_ucsm_ip:1.1.1.1]
        ucsm_username = username
        ucsm_password = password

+       # List of vNICs on every UCS Server that can be configured for
+       # tenant VLAN configuration.
        ucsm_virtio_eth_ports = eth0, eth1

        # Hostname to Service Profile mapping for Compute hosts managed by